written on 31/01/2015

 done

-called hello.skt which has the home directory saved in it.
-Then the variable file
+for file in $savefile*.skt; do~/.GOTO called hello.skt which has the home directory saved in it.
+Then the variable file gives us:

 length=${#term}